 - To forward to the Bureau of Animal Welfare within 7 days a copy of any reports from the veterinary surgeon, or animal trainer where a veterinary surgeon is not present, of events in which the welfare of animals on a film set was at risk.

 For the purposes of this Code the responsibilities of animal trainers and veterinary surgeons are set out in this section.

 - The animal trainer and veterinary surgeon should liaise regarding the care and management of animals during preparation, rehearsal and filming.

 - Sites for film sets should be inspected prior to each day's rehearsal or filming by the animal trainer and safety supervisor, and veterinary surgeon where required to be present on the set, to identify hazards, obstacles, or environmental conditions which may injure animals and people wording with these animals.

-- ensure animals under his/her care are under adequate control to prevent attack, aggression or escape, and make special arrangements for the care of young animals;
+- ensure animals under their care are under adequate control to prevent attack, aggression or escape, and make special arrangements for the care of young animals

 - remove animals from the set or provide sufficient protection when special effects likely to cause fright are used.

-- The veterinary surgeon should be responsible for treatment or humane destruction deemed necessary for any animal that is sick or injured on a film set, for the provision of all drugs and equipment necessary for treatment, and for the prevention of disease amongst animals used on film sets.
+- should be responsible for treatment or humane destruction deemed necessary for any animal that is sick or injured on a film set, for the provision of all drugs and equipment necessary for treatment, and for the prevention of disease amongst animals used on film sets

-- The veterinary surgeon employed on a film set where there are scenes that pose a risk to the welfare of animals should report in writing regarding compliance with this Code of Practice to the producer within 7 days after the conclusion of filming.
+- employed on a film set where there are scenes that pose a risk to the welfare of animals should report in writing regarding compliance with this Code of Practice to the producer within 7 days after the conclusion of filming.

 Approved by the Deputy Governor in Council, 20 September 1988 - Lawrence A Fisher, Clerk of the Executive Council